JGalego/AI-to-ZX/README.md

 ### Tools & Software 🧰

+* [BAS2TAP](https://github.com/speccyorg/bas2tap) - a simple utility to convert BASIC in an ASCII file to a TAP tape image file
 * [FUSE](https://fuse-emulator.sourceforge.net/) - a ZX Spectrum emulator for various platforms
 * [ZX BASIC](https://zxbasic.readthedocs.io/) - a BASIC cross-compiler for the ZX Spectrum
 * [JSSpeccy](https://github.com/gasman/jsspeccy3) - A JavaScript-based ZX Spectrum emulator that runs in web browsers